rezib/cloubed/doc/yaml.rst

   network must be defined previously in the dedicated section.
 * ``ip`` *(optional)*: the IPv4 address that will be statically assigned to the interface (if the DHCP service is enable on the corresponding network).
+* ``mac`` *(optional)*: the MAC address that will be set on the network interface.
+If not set, Cloubed will automatically generate a persistent MAC address based on the domain and network names.

 The sub-section ``disks`` must contain a list of storage volumes for the domain.
 Each storage volume must have the following parameters: